stephennewman/budgenudge/MarketingAgent.md

 - **Others**: "Only bill reminders, no spending analysis or multi-bank view"

 ### vs. Financial Advisors
-- **Krezzo**: "Daily AI-powered guidance at a fraction of the cost"
+- **Krezzo**: "Daily intelligent guidance at a fraction of the cost"
 - **Others**: "Expensive, infrequent meetings with limited account visibility"

 ## Success Metrics